testerbot00000/countr/README.md

 <big>Keep in mind!</big>

 - To avoid spam of the bot and the channel, you can only send a number after someone else has.
-- You can reset the counter with `c!reset`.
-This action is final.
+- You can reset the counter with `c!reset` and change the count with `c!set`.
+- If you want to bypass the deletion of a message, type `!` before the message.
+You can edit the message afterwards.
 - The only information we store in our systems are:
 	- The counting channel ID
 	- How many counts in that channel